May 16, 2020

 The benefits of language learning are well documented.
-Learning a new language can enhance your problem-solving skills, improve your memory function, and elevate your capacity for creative thinking, to name a few.
+Learning a new language enhances your problem-solving skills, improves your memory function, and elevates your capacity for creative thinking, to name a few.
 Simply put, there are countless good reasons to learn Chinese!

-But why should YOU learn Chinese this year?
+But why should YOU learn Chinese?
 Maybe you’re looking for new economic opportunities or you’d simply like to meet new friends from around the world.
 Whatever your reason, The Chinese Language Institute is here to support you on your language learning journey!
 Read on for CLI’s top 5 reasons to learn Chinese.

 Top 5 Reasons to Learn Chinese

 1. Chinese is the most widely spoken language in the world

 With over 1 billion speakers, you are guaranteed to meet native Chinese speakers all over the world.
 Every interaction we have is an opportunity to make new connections and experience a new culture firsthand.
 Chinese people in general are exceptionally warm and welcoming and they will definitely appreciate your efforts to learn their language!